lappsgrid-incubator/ServiceValidator/README.md

   -v, --vassar             Call Vassar services.
   -b, --brandeis           Call Brandeis services.
   -f, --filter=<filters>   Strings to match in the service ID.
+  -l, --latest             Only test the latest version of each service.
   -t, --type=<type>        Annotation type produced by the service -r, --requires           Print the annotation types required by the service.
   -h, --help               Disply this help message and exit.